openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 # Subject Members in SSF Events {#subject-ids}

 ## Subject Members {#subject-members}
 A Subject Member of a SSF event describes a subject of the event.
-A top-level claim named `sub_id` SHOULD be used to describe the primary Subject Principal of the event.
+A top-level claim named `sub_id` MUST be used to describe the primary Subject Principal of the event.

 ### Existing CAEP and RISC Events
 Event types already defiend in the CAEP ({{CAEP}}) and RISC ({{RISC}}) drafts MAY use a `subject` field within the `events` claim of the SSF event to describe the primary Subject Principal of the event.
 SSF Transmitters SHOULD include the top-level `sub_id` claim even for these existing event types.